oitan/nest-app/README.md

   - migrations
   - seeds
   - logging
-  - base entity
+  - base entity with handy properties
 - Postgres container with docker compose
-- ESLint
-- Prettier
+- ESLint + Prettier with handy rules
-- Swagger and OpenAPI documentation (with dracula theme)
+- Swagger and OpenAPI documentation with dracula theme
   - `ApiProperty` decorator is not required to see DTO parameters in documentation.
-But here they are added to have randomized examples.
-JSDoc @description and @example can be used to show them in documentation as well
+But here they are added to have randomized examples with Falso.
+JSDoc `@description` and `@example` can be used to show them in documentation as well
 - Endpoint error handler
 - Example resource module (users)
 - Jest and supertest
 - REPL mode
 - Logging with Pino
 - Correlation ID on each request for easier debugging and monitoring
-- Falso for data faking (for tests and documentation)
+- Falso data faking for tests and documentation
-- Knip command to keep things tidy
+- Knip to keep things tidy
 - DTO validation

 ## Project setup